 1. Curb Your Optimism

 Many people talk about optimism being the path to happiness and I couldn't disagree more.
 Obviously pessimism is not helpful in bad times, but there is another approach.
-Jim Collin's chapter on the "Stockdale Paradox" in Good to Great was the single biggest comfort to me in the worst of times.
+Jim Collin's chapter on the "Stockdale Paradox" in was the single biggest comfort to me in the worst of times.
 He demonstrated clearly how optimism often leads to disappointment and depression.
 When things are going poorly, it's pragmatism and not optimism that will get you through.
 As Collins suggests: have "undying faith" that things will get better, yet "confront the brutal facts" that you may not have much control over how or when they'll improve.
 This way, additional problems won't feel like major setbacks and you'll be able to manage your impatience and persevere through any hindrance on the way back to happiness.

 2. Maintain Disciplined Structure